Strategic Research Planning at EPA

 Our strategic research planning ensures a collaborative, transparent, and highly coordinated research program that delivers the data and information that Agency program and regional offices need, while also providing a suite of innovative models, interactive dashboards, tools, and other resources that help states, local communities, and other partners protect their environment, safeguard public health, and increase human well-being.

 Like environmental science itself, ORD’s strategic research planning is constantly changing to build on its foundation of past success while adapting to meet new and more complex challenges.
 That effort is outlined below.

 Research Planning: Supporting Agency Goals and the Administrator’s Priorities

-EPA’s collective research effort is guided by the FY 2018-2022 EPA Strategic Plan, which identifies the Agency’s major goals and highlights the Administrator’s core philosophies.
+EPA’s collective research effort is guided by the EPA Strategic Plan, which identifies the Agency’s major goals and highlights the Administrator’s core philosophies.
 Science is an explicit part of the plan, and a critical component of achieving the goals and core philosophies outlined.

 Strategic Research Action Planning: Partnership and Consensus

 Each National Research Program is guided by a Strategic Research Action Plan (StRAP), a blue print to structure and coordinate research activities.
 To develop each StRAP, program leaders and staff engage Agency program offices and external partners and stakeholders in open communications to identify the environmental and public health challenges they face.
 Then, StRAP-development-teams carefully align research and technical activities to ensure they deliver the specific research products, models, tools, and other outputs required to meet those challenges.